cs01/nullsafe-c/README.md

 # Clang with Strict Nullability

-A C compiler with opt-in strict null safety, bringing TypeScript/Kotlin-style nullable type checking to C through flow-sensitive analysis.
+Bringing TypeScript/Kotlin-style null safety to C with flow-sensitive type narrowing.

-**Strict nullability mode** extends Clang's existing `_Nonnull` and `_Nullable` annotations with flow-sensitive type narrowing.
+**Strict nullability** extends Clang's existing `_Nonnull` and `_Nullable` annotations with intelligent flow analysis.
+When you write `if (p)`, the compiler knows `p` is non-null in that branch.
 All pointers are nullable by default unless explicitly marked `_Nonnull`.
-The compiler catches null-pointer bugs before they crash your program—all without runtime overhead.
+Catch null-pointer bugs at compile time—with zero runtime overhead.

-This is a fork of Clang that adds flow-sensitive nullability analysis while remaining 100% compatible with existing C code.
-It has all the power of Clang and the same API, plus IDE support through the enhanced `clangd` binary.
+This fork adds flow-sensitive nullability analysis to Clang while remaining 100% compatible with standard C. It includes all of Clang's features plus enhanced nullability checking in both the compiler and the `clangd` language server.

 ## Usage